dudo/dudo/README.md

 - build various artifacts
 - keep our dependencies current

-...all without you really having to know much about the repo.
-Just like the REPL you get into when you’re debugging code, CI let’s you know when things aren’t ready to be merged just yet, and most importantly, how to rectify things!
+...all without really having to know much about any given repo.
+Integration failures can be configured to be quite verbose, with clear steps to rectify any errors.

-We make extensive use of GitHub Actions.
-Reusable workflows are kept in <https://github.com/dudo/dudo>, and templates for adding Actions to a new repo are available in <https://github.com/dudo/.github/workflow-templates>.
+GitHub Actions is a wonderful solution.
+Some reusable workflows are kept in <https://github.com/dudo/dudo/tree/main/.github/workflows>, and some templates for adding Actions to a repo are available in <https://github.com/dudo/.github/tree/main/workflow-templates>.

 ## Continuous Deployment